-On September 15, 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
+Recent Accounting Pronouncements: On September 15, 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 SFAS 157 establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 The changes to current practice resulting from the application of SFAS 157 relate to the definition of fair value, the methods used to measure fair value, and the expanded disclosures about fair value measurements.
-SFAS 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
+SFAS 157 was originally effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years but was amended on February 6, 2008 to defer the effective date for one year for certain nonfinancial assets and liabilities.
 The Company is currently evaluating the impact SFAS 157 will have on its financial statements.